Gnkgo/summaries/CN/cn_summary.md

 - Connection hand-over is possible by identifying connection with a connection ID instead of the 5(/4)-tuple (even with changing IP addresses e.g. when chaning neworks with a mobile device)
 - resoles head-of-line blocking by the logical abstraction of streams (contrary to TCP, which required you to open multiple parallel TCP connections)
 - Middleboxes and NAT routers are known to drop unfamiliar transport layer protocols.
 Quic uses UDP to give interperability with existing hardware.

+## Modulation
+### Baseband modulation
+- bit stream directly send onto wire

+### Passband modulation
+- bit stream send by modulating a carrier frequency and sending this signal which now encodes the bitstream in its modulation.

 ## Timeout-Value
 - Exponential averaging of RTT